Energy efficiency starts at home

 Cavity walls are made of two walls with a gap in the middle.
 Usually, one wall is made from brick and the other of concrete.
 The gap between the two walls means that air runs through, lowering the temperature of your home and making it more difficult to heat.

 Solid wall insulation

 If your home was built before the 1920s it’s likely to have solid walls.
 Thus, the walls do not have cavities.
 Solid walls are typically made from brick or stone.
 The absence of cavities does not mean they are an effective form of insulation as a solid wall can be just as ineffective as a cavity wall.
 However it’s possible to insulate a solid wall with internal or external insulation.

 Insulating your walls could save you £60 to £140 in gas per year.

 For more information and advice on wall insulation visit:

 There are two main types of energy efficient light bulbs available in the UK and Isle of Man.
 Light Emitting Diodes (LEDs) and Compact Fluorescent Lamps (CFLs).
 Both are cost-effective options for most general lighting requirements

-Replacing a traditional incandescent bulb with an LED or a CFL will save you a few pounds every year for each bulb you change.
-Replacing all of the bulbs in your house can provide you with some substantial savings on your electricity.
+Replacing a traditional incandescent bulb with an LED or a CFL will save you a few pounds every year for each bulb you change, but replacing all of the bulbs in your house can provide you with some substantial savings on your electricity.
 LEDs are more efficient than CFLs and last 30 times longer than traditional halogen bulbs.